-- Students must meet with the aviation academic advisor to obtain departmental approval to register for all flight courses.
+- Students must meet with the aviation academic advisor to obtain department approval to register for all flight courses.
 Flight training costs are not included in university tuition and fees.
 Flight training costs are based on hourly rates established for each aircraft type flown.
 Students will be provided with current hourly flight costs and program cost estimates when they meet with the department’s academic advisor.

-- Students must pass an FAA Class II medical examination before beginning any flight training.
+- Students must possess a valid FAA second-class airman medical certificate before beginning any flight training.

 - U.S. citizens must present verification of U.S. citizenship before beginning any flight or airplane simulator training.
 The following three methods are acceptable: an unexpired U.S. passport, an original or raised seal official copy of birth certificate, or an original or raised seal official copy of Certificate of Naturalization.
 Non-U.S. citizens must register and receive approval from the Transportation Security Administration before beginning any flight or simulator training.
 Please contact the Aviation Technology Division (ATD) Office for information.

 - Military pilots may petition to have appropriate curriculum requirements awarded based on FAA pilot certificates held on a case-by-case basis.